-Awards assemblies will be held 3 times throughout the year, giving each teacher the opportunity to recognize students.
-All awards assemblies will begin at 8:20.
-A final awards assembly will be held during the evening at the end of the school year so that families may attend.
+Awards assemblies will be held 3 times throughout the year at the end of each quarter, giving each teacher the opportunity to recognize students.
+A fourth quarter awards night will be held in each individual classroom during the evening in May so that families may attend.